I Don't Like Talking.

 For years, this was the riddle behind every strained interaction:

-Was I avoiding people because I was scared of humiliation… or because I genuinely couldn’t endure another round of “So, what do you do?”
+Was I avoiding people because I was scared of humiliation… or because I genuinely couldn’t endure another round of energy sapping, boring conversation?

 It doesn’t really matter.
 The result is the same.
 I don’t like talking and I doubt that’s going to change since I’ve been that way since I was 25 years old.